 Here in North America we tend to associate pumpkins with dessert.
-When I was in grad school I had an Italian friend who found the idea of Pumpkin Pie strange and, well, kind of gross (?!?) but LOVED pumpkin in all kinds of savory preparations.
-You know, things like Pumpkin Soup and Pumpkin Ravioli.
+When I was in grad school I had an Italian friend who found the idea of pumpkin pie strange and, well, kind of gross (?!?) but she loved pumpkin in all kinds of savory preparations.
+You know, things like Pumpkin Soup or Pumpkin Ravioli.

 She is the friend who first told me about pumpkin blossoms.
 I immediately began cooking up the ones from our garden, filling them with all kinds of cheesy stuffings.
 She was delighted when I told her about my adventures and then said, “Oh, I just like them chopped up and scrambled with eggs and a few basil leaves.”

 So simple.
 So good.
 So lovely to have such a brilliant Italian friend.

 Now, when pumpkin time rolls around, I inevitably turn my mind to my old friend and to simple Italian flavors, like in this roasted pumpkin seed recipe where the seeds are toasted in oil and then tossed with pesto and Parmigiano-Reggiano before spending some time crisping up in the oven.

 This recipe uses my basic Roasted Pumpkin Seed method for attaining crispy pumpkin seeds with maximum flavor absorption.